 Driven by globalization and online sales, counterfeit products harm both brands and consumers.
 Manufacturers, particularly in the consumer goods industry, face an ever-increasing threat from these illicit and nefarious activities, which can have devastating consequences for their brand reputation, customer trust and even consumer safety.

-Often there may be confusion or misunderstandings about what the differences are when talking about counterfeit and gray market.
-It is important to define key differences between each as they are going to define how you respond to either or all of the threats.
+Often, there may be confusion or misunderstandings about the differences between counterfeit and gray market products.
+Defining key differences between each is important, as they are going to define how you respond to either or all of the threats.

-• Gray market goods: Authentic products that are imported and sold through unauthorized channels.
+- Gray market goods: Authentic products imported and sold through unauthorized channels.
 The products themselves are genuine, but their distribution may violate the manufacturer’s policies.
 These channels may be legal, but they operate outside the manufacturer’s authorized distribution network.

 Counterfeit products can contribute to dangerous business exposure, compromise brand identity and put consumers at risk.
 The costs associated with this global problem are staggering.
 According to recent reports, the fake semiconductor industry alone poses a whopping $75 billion risk, while the counterfeit electronics market accounts for another $169 billion.
 Estimates suggest that the global trade market of counterfeit electronic components could reach up to $1 trillion annually, potentially growing even further.
 Even worse, counterfeit parts account for nearly 11,000 lost American jobs.